-Risks Related to Our Business and Industry
+Risks Relating to Our Business and Industry

-- We have experienced rapid growth and expect our growth to continue, but if we fail to effectively manage our growth, then our business, results of operations and financial condition could be adversely affected. - We have a history of net loss and we may not be able to achieve or subsequently maintain profitability. - To support our business growth, we are continuously optimizing and expanding our infrastructure including data centers, and investing substantially in our research and development efforts, which may negatively impact our cash flow, and may not generate the results we expect to achieve. - We have recorded negative cash flows from operating activities historically. - The market in which we participate is competitive, and if we do not compete effectively, our business, results of operations and financial condition could be harmed.

-- Data loss, security incidents and other attacks on our platform, products or solutions, or our global network infrastructure could lead to significant costs and disruptions that could harm our business, financial results, and reputation. - Goodwill represented a significant portion of our total assets.
-If our goodwill is to be impaired, our results of operations and financial condition may be adversely affected.
+- Our historical financial and operating results may not be indicative of future performance. - We have a history of net loss and we may not be able to achieve or subsequently maintain profitability. - To support our business growth, we are continuously optimizing and expanding our infrastructure including data centers, and investing substantially in our research and development efforts, which may negatively impact our cash flow, and may not generate the results we expect to achieve. - We have recorded negative cash flows from operating activities historically. - The market in which we participate is competitive, and if we do not compete effectively, our business, results of operations and financial condition could be harmed. - Data loss, security incidents and other attacks on our platform, products or solutions, or our global network infrastructure could lead to significant costs and disruptions that could harm our business, financial results, and reputation. - Goodwill represented a significant portion of our total assets.
+If our goodwill is to be impaired, our results of operations and financial condition may be adversely affected. - Significant impairment of our property and equipment could materially impact our financial position and results of our operations.